terranum-ch/ToolMap-user-doc/doc/usermanual/datamanagement.rst

 #. rotation information
 #. display option

-This message will pop up every time you make an action regarding the layer (including trivial actions like zoom or pan), so be sure to [[faq:rotation|convert your images into non-rotated rasters]].
+This message will pop up every time you make an action regarding the layer (including trivial actions like zoom or pan), so be sure to convert your images into non-rotated rasters (see :ref:`rotation_warning`).
 If the rotation is insignificant, you may prefer to simply ignore the message by checking the option **Hide warnings for this layer**.
 This option prevent the appearance of the message for the current session, but it will pop again the next time you launch your project.

 Import data
 -----------------

 The :menuselection:`Data --> Import data...` option allows you to import some existing information into your construction layers.
 You can only import lines or points geometries.
 The process is made in 3 different steps.

+.. _datamanagement#Step1:

 Step1
 ^^^^^^^^^^^^^^^^^^^^^

 .. image:: img/window-importdata1.png

-#. the //Import data...// option allows two types of data, choose the one you want to import
+#. the File type option allows two types of data, choose the one you want to import
 #.
 Go to the next step of the import or cancel the operation

 Step2
 ^^^^^^^^^^^^^^^^^^^^^

-If you choose to add a shapefile the following step comes ahead\\
+If you choose to add a shapefile the following step comes ahead

 .. image:: img/window-importdata2.png

 #.
 Directory path of the shapefile
 #. data information of the shapefile
-#. allow to go back to Step 1 :ref:`datamanagement#Step1` or to continue to Step 3
+#. allow to go back to :ref:`datamanagement#Step1` or to continue to Step 3

-If you choose to add a CSV file the following step comes ahead\\
+If you choose to add a CSV file the following step comes ahead

 .. image:: img/window-importdata4.png